 Search radius: This is the maximum distance a point can be snapped from its original location to a polyline.
+We recommend using a search radius of 4000 feet.

 Creation of a field to store the distance of displacement.
-If the field name exists, existing values will be overwritten: The user supplies the name of the field to use.
+If the field name exists, existing values will be overwritten: The user supplies the name of the field the user wishes to use.
 The field will store the distance each point was displaced from its original location to the polyline.
 If the point is located beyond the search radius or the point's and polyline's join field values were not identical within the search radius, the field will store a value of -999.